 Apart from the top award, the farm scooped wins with 11-year-old Long Meg, who took first prize in the older female class, while Kilpeck took the young male class.
 Kilpeck’s older brother, Stonehenge, saw off challengers from many other farms across the UK to gain the prized Gelding Cup.

 Amanda expressed her delight at the success, explaining how proud she is that Herefordshire is now the leading county in the country for llamas for the pet market, for fibre production and those hoping to start a llama-trekking business.

 Loupin Stanes was seen as a “supreme example of the llama” by the judge.
 She “fulfilled all the essential requirements for a field pet - good proportions, strong bones, the right degree of flexibility in the leg and a correctly aligned jaw”.
 The praise did not stop there.
 She was praised for a coat of fine texture and lustre, a bright eye and that special something - in her case, a “touch of the minx”.

 Her brother, Kilpeck, was additionally awarded first place in the all-important llama fibre competition.
 Llama fleece is seven times warmer than sheep wool and it is hypo-allergenic, making it suitable for people who are unable to wear wool.

 Amanda spins and weaves the llamas’ coats into attractive rugs and bags and she looks forward to working on Loupin’s and Kilpeck’s coats when they are sheared next year.
 Meanwhile, Robert offers a hands-on experience, a chance to groom a llama and take it for a trek around the village.

 On both days there will be displays and exhibitions.
 If you wish to bring your llamas you will need to enter them.
-Formal details and application forms have been sent to members recently.
-If you have not received your paperwork contact email@example.com.
+Formal details and application forms will be sent to members in due course.
+Further details are available from email@example.com.